Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What Is Cat Grass?

 Often mistaken for catnip or mint, cat grass (sometimes called “pet grass”) is NOT the same thing.
 Instead, it’s a collective term that’s used to describe a short range of grass types that are (relatively) easy to grow for the average pet owner.
-They are beneficial for cats and help their digestive systems work better.
-Low-maintenance, cheap, and highly accessible, cat grass is any feline parent’s best friend.
+They are beneficial for cats and one of the theories why cats love grass is that it helps their digestive systems work better and aids in getting rid of intestinal parasites.1 Low-maintenance, cheap, and highly accessible, cat grass is any feline parent’s best friend.

 The 5 Types of Cat Grass